May 12th, 2017

 I kinda already knew all of this at that point, though, and luckily I’d already got myself to a point where I was pretty good at sleeping.
 But I think it’s useful stuff to consider!

-Right now, I’m still working full time at a job that I really love, and I’ve managed to have a job the whole way through this period, which I’m really happy about (give or take a month or two as I’ve changed jobs twice in that time).
+Right now, I’m still working full time at a job that I really love, and I’ve managed to have a job the whole way through this period, which I’m really happy about.

 I’m 100% independent, but I am surrounded by literally the best friends in the whole world, who make me happy and help to recharge that ’emotional energy’ supply I’ve learned so much about.